Hello, Emotional People!

 What do the colors mean?

-In DEI, we organize the emotions into 4 families to make working with them easier, and we use purple, green, blue, and raspberry to help people quickly identify them:
+In Dynamic Emotional Integration, we organize the emotions into 4 families to make working with them easier, and we use purple, green, blue, and raspberry to help people quickly identify them:

-The Fear Family is your intuition and your instincts.
+The green Fear Family is your intuition and your instincts.
 These emotions help you orient to your surroundings, notice change, novelty, or possible hazards, and take effective action.
-They are Fear, Anxiety & Worry, Confusion, Jealousy, Envy, and Panic & Terror.
+They are Fear, Anxiety & Worry, Confusion, Jealousy, Envy, and Panic.

 If you’d like more support with your emotions or your empathy, you can work with a licensed Dynamic Emotional Integration® Consultant directly (by phone or internet).

 These marvelous professionals have studied with me for two years or more, and they can help you discover the genius in your emotions, develop your emotional and empathic skills, and become more comfortable in every area of your life.